pyOpenSci/python-package-guide/documentation/index.md

-# Documentation for your Open Source Python Package - An Overview
+# Documentation for your Open Source Python Package: An Overview

 ```{important}
 ## Quick Takeaways: Documentation must haves